-From savory mummy hot dogs to sweet and sinister spider web cupcakes, here are 10 Halloween food ideas from appetizers to desserts that no ghoul or goblin will be able to resist.
+From savory mummy hot dogs to sweet spidery cupcakes, here are 10 Halloween food ideas from appetizers to desserts that no ghoul or goblin will be able to resist this Thursday.

 Let guests dig into this spooky graveyard dip that has layers of refried beans, shredded cheddar cheese, pico de gallo, seasoned sour cream and guacamole.
-Turn pita bread rounds into spooky shapes like tombstones, creepy cats and ghosts by using cookie cutters or a knife.
-Then toast them in the oven until they are golden brown.
+Turn pita bread rounds into spooky shapes like tombstones, creepy cats and ghosts by using cookie cutters.
+Then toast them in the oven until they're golden brown.
 Place the pita chips in the dip, then top off the dish with scallion "grass" and mounds of olive "dirt."

 Don't have time to make a layer dip?
 No problem.
-The only things needed here are a pumpkin and some store-bought or homemade guac.
+The only things needed here are a pumpkin and some store-bought guac.
 Instead of placing the spread in a plain bowl, turn the creamy green goop into a gruesome Halloween appetizer.
 Simply carve a pumpkin with an extra large mouth, then spread the guacamole into a stream.
-This cute but creepy appetizer sometimes goes by the unappetizing names "pumpkin vomit" or "puking pumpkin," but let's just call it delicious.
+This cute but creepy appetizer sometimes goes by the rather unappetizing names "pumpkin vomit" or "puking pumpkin," but let's just call it delicious.
 Oh, and here's how to keep that guacamole green.

 This creepy zombie skull is the ultimate way to serve charcuterie on Halloween.
 Simply wrap a clean plastic skull with prosciutto and serve it with more salumi, plus cheese and crackers.
 Guests will be head-over-heels for this creepy centerpiece.

-Roll garlic bread dough into knobbly witch fingers that are almost too creepy to eat.
+Roll garlic bread dough into knobby witch fingers that are almost too creepy to eat.
 Pat down the dough to create knotted knuckles and use a knife to make light creases.
 Then press in the almonds to create fingernails.
-Give them a swipe of garlic-infused ghee or butter, then serve them with blood-red marinara sauce for dipping.
+Give them a swipe of garlic-infused ghee or butter and serve them up with blood-red marinara sauce for dipping.